lobbie/03_GettingAndCleaningData/README.md

 # Instructions for reproducing this R project

 1. Clone/download this repo to your local directory.
 2. Navigate to the directory where you saved the repo and ensure that the source data files are in the **"./SourceData/UCI HAR Dataset"** folder of your directory.
-If you do not have a copy of the source data files, the R script will download a copy for you through your internet connection.
+If you do not have a copy of the source data files, the R script will download a copy for you during runtime and through your internet connection.
 3. Locate and open the R script **run_analysis.R** with your favorite R client (RStudio recommended).
 Modify the directory path in ```setwd()``` to set the working directory to your directory.
 4. Run the R script **run_analysis.R**.
 5. The R script will generate **run_analysis.html** and **codebook.html**.
 Open them with your favorite browser to view the generated results.